nateprewitt/pyrofile/README.md

 # pyrofile

 File-like object for accessing local and cloud storage.
-Written in Rust, with the goal of supporting most modern cloud storage platforms.
+Built in Rust with growing support for major cloud storage platforms.

 ## Install